A spin on classic potatoes and eggs...

 - Add all ingredients into a food processor, and pulse until combined being careful not to puree the peas.
 Season with salt and pepper if needed.

-Combine all ingredients except for water.
-After, thin with a tbsp of water at a time until you reach a pourable consistency.
+- Combine all ingredients except for water.
+After, thin with a tablespoon of water at a time until you reach a pourable consistency.